Particular/docs.particular.net/nservicebus/hosting/index.md

  * [Endpoint Lifecycle](/nservicebus/lifecycle/)
  * [Critical Error handling](critical-errors.md)

 Note: Override the default critical error callback when self-hosting NServiceBus.
-By default NServiceBus will stop the endpoint instance without exiting the process.
 Refer to the [Critical Errors](/nservicebus/hosting/critical-errors.md) article for more information.

 When self-hosting, the user is responsible for creating and starting the endpoint instance: